ana-mc-almeida/iv-project/README.md

   - [ ] ViolinPlot
   - [ ] ParallelCoordinates
 - [ ] Change opacity of the others ParallelCoordinates lines when hovering instead of changing color of the hovered line
+- [ ] Check if we really want a box shadow in the ParallelCoordinates